 Daniel 9 and Its Context

 The first vision in the cycle of visions begins with the words, “In the first year of King Belshazzar of Babylon” (7:1).
 Similarly, the vision of chapter eight begins with the words, “In the third year of the reign of King Belshazzar” (8:1).
 Similarly, 9:1 begins with the words, “In the first year of Darius son of Ahasuerus” (9:1).
 Why does the Danielic author preface these visions in this way?
 The answer is quite simple: to suggest that these visions are prophetic in nature.
 The irony of it is that the historical errors betray the notion that these are pure prophecies written in an age long before the events they describe.
 As we’ve already discussed, Babylon had no king named Belshazzar.
-Rather, Belshazzar was the name of the last Neo-Babylonian king Nabonidus.
+Rather, Belshazzar was the name of the son of the last Neo-Babylonian king Nabonidus.
 The likely explanation for this error is that the author was writing long enough after the time period they describe to get so many of the pertinent details wrong.

 The same can be said of what we find in 9:1 where we read of “Darius son of Ahasuerus, by birth a Mede, who became king over the realm of the Chaldeans.”
 Recall that in 5:30 we are told that once Belshazzar “the Chaldean king” is killed, it is “Darius the Mede” who takes over.
 But there never was a “Darius the Mede” and when Babylon was conquered by the Persians it was Nabonidus on the throne and Cyrus the Great who came and removed him.
 Here in 9:1 we read of Darius again who, in addition to being “born a Mede” was also “son of Ahasuerus.”
 Of whom is the author speaking?